Satayesh-Esmaily/World-Explorer/README.md

 - Search functionality
 - Region filter and sorting
 - Load more countries (20 at a time)
+- Favorite countries (saved in `localStorage`)
+- Favorites sidebar drawer (open from the heart icon in Navbar)
+- Favorites-only toggle on countries/search pages
 - Loading state (`app/countries/loading.tsx`)
 - Custom 404 page (`app/not-found.tsx`)